 Also, querying can be a lot like trial-by-error.
 If your first batch doesn’t deliver any requests for your manuscript, then you may want to revise it before sending the next handful.

 Lastly, own your rejections!
-They sting, sure, but there’re yours.
+They sting, sure, but they’re yours.
 The best thing you can do is learn from them.

 - Allow your peers to read your queries.